Urushiol: History

 Although urushiol-containing lacquers and their skin-irritating properties were well known in East Asia for several millennia beforehand, its first recorded Western texts were in 1624 by John Smith where he initially likened poison ivy to English ivy.
-He did not classify it as a poison at first due to the speed with which its rash disappeared and Smith hypothesized that there may actually be medicinal uses for the plant.
-In the 18th and 19th centuries, many experiments were done in this area to determine whether or not this theory was true.
-Because medicine was dominated by plant-based treatments at the time, physicians were hopeful that the strong effect this chemical produced on the body could be effective in some way.
+He did not classify it as a poison at first due to the speed with which its rash disappeared and Smith hypothesized that there might actually be medicinal uses for the plant.

 André-Ignace-Joseph Dufresnoy was one of the first to come up with a medicinal use for this chemical in 1780 when he boiled poison ivy to produce an infusion for internal use.
 This led to a distilled extract of poison ivy which he prescribed to many people suffering from skin problems and even paralysis.
 He claimed this treatment to have yielded several positive results.

 For many years, poison ivy was thought to fall into the Rhus genus; however, in the 1900s, it was reclassified into a more appropriate genus, Toxicodendron, meaning poison tree.
 There were many documented cases of irritations and allergic reactions from the plant, and its prevalence in medicinal use quickly dwindled.
 After this new categorization, scientists began attempts to determine what it was that rendered plants of this genus noxious, starting with a hypothesis of a volatile oil present in the plants.
 While this proved incorrect, Rikou Majima from Japan was able to determine that the chemical urushiol was the irritant.
 Further, he determined that the substance was a type of alkyl catechol, and due to its structure it was able to penetrate the skin and survive on surfaces for months to years.

-When urushiol comes in contact with oxygen, under certain conditions (Note: The oxidation step is catalyzed by the enzyme laccase present in the sap, and must occur under humid conditions for the enzyme to maintain its activity.) it becomes a black lacquer and has been named urushi lacquer.
+When urushiol comes in contact with oxygen, under certain conditions (Note: The oxidation step is catalyzed by the enzyme laccase present in the sap, and must occur under humid conditions for the enzyme to maintain its activity.) it becomes a brown lacquer and has been named urushi lacquer.
 Urushiol's ability to polymerise into a hard glossy coating is the chemical basis for traditional lacquerware in many Asian countries.